mtgjson/mtgjson-website/docs/abstract-models/tcgplayer-skus/README.md

       "productId": <Int>,
       "skuId": <Int>
     },
-    ... // More SKU Objects
+    ... // More SKU objects
   ],
-  ... // More Card UUIDs
+  ... // More card UUIDs
 }
 ```